VBog/Bg-Bible-References/readme.txt

 If you placed your blog on a slow server try the option "Preload Bible verses in tooltips".
 Warning: you can have problem with ajax-requests limiting on the server.

 Short code [bible book = 'Mt' ch = '2 :3-6 'type =' verses'] displays quotes from the Bible in the text of the page.
-Here: book - the designation of the book (Latin letters), ch - numbers of chapters and verses, type - the output format.
+Here: book - the designation of the book, ch - numbers of chapters and verses, type - the output format.
 If type = 'book', it displays the name of the book, chapter and verse in separate paragraph with verse number.
 If type = 'verses', it displays only the verses in separate paragraph with chapter number and verse number.
 If type = 'b_verses', it displays only the verses in separate paragraph with short book title, chapter number and verse number.